Dominic-Bartlomowicz/React-Boilerplate/README.md

 ### Features:

--Users able to dynamically post messages via http://localhost:3000 -Users able to update their usernames and inform others of changes -Dynamic notifications for when a user changes their username -Dynamic user count that reflects the number of users connecting and disconnecting to the server.
+-Users able to dynamically post messages via http://localhost:3000 \
+-Users able to update their usernames and inform others of changes \
+-Dynamic notifications for when a user changes their username \
+-Dynamic user count that reflects the number of users connecting \
+ and disconnecting to the server \
--Styling completed in CSS.
+-Styling completed in CSS

 ### To Run: